1. Free Application for Federal Student Aid (FAFSA)

 - You filed a Puerto Rican or foreign tax return

 If you are not eligible to use this option for any of the reasons listed above, you may need to submit a tax transcript to the Financial Aid Office; we will contact you if this is necessary and provide you with the steps to make this request with the IRS.
 DO NOT REQUEST A TRANSCRIPT UNLESS WE INSTRUCT YOU TO DO SO.
 DO NOT SUBMIT A PAPER COPY OF YOUR TAX RETURN; WE CAN NO LONGER ACCEPT THIS DOCUMENT.

 2. Documents for the New England Law Financial Aid File

 All students requesting financial aid are required to submit a New England Law Financial Aid E-App in addition to completing the FAFSA form.
 This application gathers information about financial aid for law students that is supplementary to that collected by the FAFSA.
 The E-App can be completed on the My Fin Aid website.
 Log-in information for the site will be e-mailed to you.

 If any of the following documents are needed, you will receive an e-mail notification from the Office of Financial Aid.

 - Student Income Verification Form: This form is used to verify untaxed income you have received as well as your tax-filing status.

-- Tax Transcript: This may be requested if your federal tax return is needed, and you are not able to utilize the IRS Data Retrieval Option on the FAFSA.
+- Tax Transcript: This may be requested if your federal tax return is needed, and you are not able to use the IRS Data Retrieval Option on the FAFSA.
 Instructions will be sent to you in the e-mail request on how to obtain a tax transcript.